dadsec-dev/lotto_contract/README.md

 ## Introduction

 Our Lotto Platform utilizes Base Network, an Ethereum Layer 2 (L2) solution, to provide a secure, scalable, and cost-effective environment for decentralized lottery games.
 By integrating cutting-edge blockchain features and ensuring fairness through innovative mechanisms, we aim to revolutionize the lottery industry.
+Winners share 80% and 5% goes to the team ,  15% goes to the super bowl pot

 ## Key Features